What is it?

 Ketamine hydrochloride is a synthetic dissociative anaesthetic, synthesized in the 1960s for medical use, and used medicinally during the Vietnam war.
 It is usually consumed by snorting a white crystalline powder, at lower doses than when used as an anaesthetic.
 However it can also be injected, or smoked.

-When ketamine is snorted, it gets in to the blood stream quickly, and intoxication effects occur soon after it's taken.
-Although it's an anaesthetic, at low doses it raises heart rate.
-It's also associated with cognitive impairment during intoxication, including to speech and executive function.
+When ketamine is snorted, it gets into the blood stream quickly, and intoxication effects occur soon after it's taken.
+At low doses it raises heart rate.

-Ketamine is a unique anaesthetic and analgesic that has unfortunately become a popular and harmful recreational drug.
-Last year, in an attempt to reduce recreational use, the UK government decided to ban all ketamine-like drugs (analogues) and also put ketamine itself under greater controls.
+Ketamine is an anaesthetic that has become a popular recreational drug.
+Last year, in an attempt to reduce recreational use, the UK government decided to ban all ketamine-like drugs and put ketamine under greater controls.

-These changes were opposed by many scientists who saw the analogue ban as anti-scientific, and by many doctors and vets who feared that the greater controls would reduce ketamine use with consequent increase in patient suffering.
+These changes were opposed by scientists who saw them as anti-scientific, and by doctors and vets who feared that the controls would reduce ketamine use with increase in patient suffering.
 Our fears turned out to be true.

-Until now, the link between club drug ketamine and the alleviation of depression has been unknown.
-But a new study claims that the antidepressant effect is caused by the metabolic breakdown of the drug, not the drug itself.
+A new study claims that the antidepressant effect of ketamine is caused by the metabolic breakdown of the drug, not the drug itself.

 The study found that a compound called hydroxynorketamine was responsible for a lift in mood in mice given ketamine.
-The metabolite is a product of the molecular breakdown of ketamine and when given this metabolite, mice did not experience any of the side effects associated with ketamine even on doses 40 times higher than the average antidepressant dose.
+The metabolite is a product of the molecular breakdown of ketamine and when given this metabolite, mice did not experience any of the side effects associated with ketamine.

 New types of drugs for schizophrenia, depression and other psychiatric disorders are few and far between - and a number of companies have scaled back or dropped development of this class of pharmaceuticals.
 One exception stands out.
 Ketamine, the anesthetic and illegal club drug, is now being repurposed as the first rapid-acting antidepressant drug and has been lauded as possibly the biggest advance in the treatment of depression in 50 years.